exo-addons/demo-extension/README.md

 - A news page displaying both news articles created within eXo (using WCM) and an external RSS feed.

-You can discuss this or find help in [the Demo Extension's space](http://community.exoplatform.com/portal/g/:spaces:demo_extension/demo_extension) on eXo Platform's community site.
+For discussion and help on this add-on, you may join [the Demo Extension's space](http://community.exoplatform.com/portal/g/:spaces:demo_extension/demo_extension) on the eXo Platform community site.

 <img src="https://raw.github.com/exo-addons/demo-extension/master/data/screenshots/demo-home.png" alt="eXo Demo Extension on Platform 4" width="800">

 Be Up and Running
 =================

-Jump to Wiki Install Page : [Build and Install](https://github.com/exo-addons/demo-extension/wiki/Build-and-Install)
+Jump to the installation wiki page: [Build and Install](https://github.com/exo-addons/demo-extension/wiki/Build-and-Install)

 License
 ========